steelsojka/angular-modellist/README.md

   * `[Function|String:options.comparator]`: The comparator is used for matching 2 objects together.
 It can be an ID key or a custom compare function.
   * `[Function:options.merger])`: An optional merger function can be used to perform the merge.
 If omitted a default object `extend` will be performed.
   * `[Function:options.accumulator]`: An optional function to handle non matched elements.
 If omitted it will perform a splice of the element at it's position.
+    If you transform the value in this function you must return it so the `ModelList` can keep track of it.
   * `[Function:options.remover]`: An optional function to handle elements in the list but not in the response.
 If omitted it will be a noop function.

 A `length` property is also kept in sync just like native array behaviour.